How To Spot A Startup Con

 Con artists often employe John Kotter’s 8 steps of change model?

-- Establish a sense of urgency – do they say things like, we’re about to close our investment round, or we’re being very selective about who we allow to invest?
+- Establish a sense of urgency – do they say things like, we’re about to close our investment round, or we’re being very selective about who we allow investing?
 If so is it real, or are they trying to project a sense of exclusivity to feed your ego and urgency to get you to invest before you investigate?

 - Form a powerful coalition – Do they say things like, “I’m a former investor in Uber,” or “our customers include Uber, FedEx, AirBnB, and the very prestigious law firm of Wilmer Hale,” or “former Secretaries of State Henry Kissinger and former Secretary of State, George Shultz are on our board?”
 Because those were tactics of Communcilique’s Andy Power’s and Theranos’s Elizabeth Holms deployed.